dtplay/adventureworks-sales-analysis/README.md

   - `adventureworks.pbix` – star schema model + DAX measures
   - `adventureworks.pdf` – 4-page dashboard export

-If you mainly care about the results, start with **`powerbi/adventureworks.pdf`** for a quick overview of the dashboard.
+If you mainly care about the results, open the **[Live Interactive Dashboard](https://dtplay.github.io/adventureworks-sales-analysis/)** 🔗 (Right-click to open in a new tab), or view `powerbi/adventureworks.pdf` for a static overview.

 **Database setup not included.** Uses AdventureWorks PostgreSQL port by [NorfolkDataSci](https://github.com/NorfolkDataSci/adventure-works-postgres).
 Follow their instructions first.